 Is a mid layer right for me?

 A good Layering System needs to be flexible and each piece should work together without being redundant.
 You should easily be able to adjust your clothing to whatever weather and temperature conditions you’re facing.
-And or many people the weight, space and expense of their gear is just as important as its functionality.
+And for many people, the weight, space, and expense of their gear is just as important as its functionality.
 Whether you’re filling your backpack for a long distance hike or just trying to cram all your gear in a carry-on for your next ski trip, properly layering your clothing is the key to getting the performance you need from as few pieces as possible.